-- (c) that the licensed money lender or any person responsible for the conduct or management of the money lending business has been guilty of such conduct as renders him unfit to continue any longer to conduct or manage such a business; or - (d) that the licensed money lender has lent money at an excessive rate of interest having regard to the risk, the value of any security, the time of repayment, the amount lent, and any other relevant circumstances, or upon terms that are otherwise harsh, oppressive, unconscionable; or - (e) that the licensed money lender has published or caused to be published either directly or indirectly an advertisement containing a statement of the terms of interest on which he is prepared to make loans or any particular class of loans and has without proper cause made any such loan or (as the case may be) any loan of any such class on terms of interest less favourable to the borrower than those so advertised; or - (f) that the Registrar has established in relation to the holder of the licence any of the grounds referred to in section 9 of this Act. - (3) Upon being satisfied of the existence of any of the grounds aforesaid the Registrar may if he thinks fit order that such licence be delivered up forthwith and may further make any order referred to in subsection (1) of this section. - (4) Where a Registrar makes any order referred to in subsection (1) of this section, the money lender in respect of whom the order was made may appeal against such order in accordance with rules of court to the Magistrates Court for the district in which the appellant resides or carries on business.
+- (a) that the licence was obtained contrary to the provisions of this Act; or - (b) that the licensed money lender or any person responsible for the conduct or management of the money lending business is not a fit and proper person to continue any longer to conduct or manage such a business; or - (c) that the licensed money lender or any person responsible for the conduct or management of the money lending business has been guilty of such conduct as renders him unfit to continue any longer to conduct or manage such a business; or - (d) that the licensed money lender has lent money at an excessive rate of interest having regard to the risk, the value of any security, the time of repayment, the amount lent, and any other relevant circumstances, or upon terms that are otherwise harsh, oppressive, unconscionable; or - (e) that the licensed money lender has published or caused to be published either directly or indirectly an advertisement containing a statement of the terms of interest on which he is prepared to make loans or any particular class of loans and has without proper cause made any such loan or (as the case may be) any loan of any such class on terms of interest less favourable to the borrower than those so advertised; - (f) that the informant has established in relation to the holder of the licence the existence at the time of the hearing of the information any of the grounds referred to in paragraph (d), (h), (i), (j), (k) or (1) of subsection (4) of section seven of this Act or that the holder of the licence has such a financial interest in any other money lending business as is mentioned in paragraph (m) of that subsection. - (3) Upon being satisfied of the existence of any of the grounds aforesaid the Court may if it thinks fit order that such licence be delivered up forthwith and may further make any order referred to in subsection (1) of this section. - (4) Where a Court makes any order referred to in subsection (1) of this section, the money lender in respect of whom the order was made may appeal against such order in accordance with rules of court to the District Court for the district in which the Court is situated.

 Every such appeal shall be in the nature of a hearing de novo.

-Rules of court may prescribe the manner in which and the time within which notice of any such appeal shall be given by the applicant, the persons to whom such notice shall be given, and the circumstances in which and the conditions under which any such notice of appeal shall operate as a stay on the order of the Registrar against which the appeal is made.
+Rules of court may prescribe the manner in which and the time within which notice of any such appeal shall be given by the applicant, the persons to whom such notice shall be given, and the circumstances in which and the conditions under which any such notice of appeal shall operate as a stay on the order of the Court against which the appeal is made.